 Go out and swim freestyle

-Get out there and start swimming freestyle
+Get out there and start swimming freestyle.

-Or finally what to do with your arms when they are above the water which I will discuss in my next posts, so stay tuned and keep swimming.
+What to do with your arms when they are above the water which I will discuss in my next posts, so stay tuned and keep swimming.

 Swim Advice Topics